WHAT IS NON-TRADITIONAL MISSIONS?

 2. Path of Least Resistance

-To be fair, there is a range of nontraditional missions, from those that are closer to the mission of the church to those that are farther away.
+To be fair, there is a range of non-traditional missions, from those that are closer to the mission of the church to those that are farther away.
 A Bible study on a college campus is closer to making disciples than a workshop on better farming methods (unless the workshop has a Bible study).
-Nontraditional missions will vary in their support of the church’s mission.
+Non-traditional missions will vary in their support of the church’s mission.
 Crossing the line from supporting the church’s mission to supplanting it will depend on the function and purpose of the nontraditional missions.
-Does the Bible study on the college campus encourage students to join a local church?
-If not, it may be farther from the church’s mission than a workshop on farming that encourages attendees to join a church for spiritual growth.
-Satan conspires to push every activity as far away as possible from the mission of the church.
-The world and sinful nature are on his side.

 Lose the Mission, Lose the Church, Lose the Gospel

-Understanding the difference between supporting the Great Commission and supplanting the Great Commission is crucial in nontraditional missions.
+Understanding the difference between supporting the Great Commission and supplanting the Great Commission is crucial in non-traditional missions.
 Choking out the mission of the church will inevitably lead to choked churches.
-And choked churches will preach a choked gospel.
+And choked churches will preach a choked gospel [1].
 We are always one generation from rejecting the biblical gospel.
-So, given their inherent dangers, should we engage in nontraditional missions with eternity at stake?
+So, given their inherent dangers, should we engage in non-traditional missions with eternity at stake?

 Biblical Principles to Guide Nontraditional Missions

-Yes, we should engage in nontraditional missions so long as we use biblical principles to guide them.
+Yes, we should engage in non-traditional missions so long as we use biblical principles to guide them.
 Here are three biblical principles to avoid inherent dangers and maximize benefit:

 1. Prioritize gospel proclamation and church membership.

-They were also members of local churches (e.g., Acts 16:3-5a).
-Membership helped them guard the gospel and connect good works to the mission of the church.
+They were also members of local churches (e.g., Acts 2:41-47; 13:3-1; 16:5).
+Membership helped them guard the gospel and connect their good works to the mission of the church.
 How do we prevent gospel drift and promote good works?
 By being committed members of local churches that regularly gather (Hebrews 10:23-25).
-Membership in a local church takes the good things individual Christians can do and aligns them with the one thing all churches must do: make disciples.
+Membership in a local church takes the good things individual Christians do and aligns them with the one thing all churches must do: make disciples.
 Nothing in this world can outshine the corporate witness of a local church (Ephesians 3:10).
 Any missions activity that doesn’t prioritize gospel proclamation and church membership is out of orbit.

 2. Seek the counsel of church leaders.